-Another improvement is that plans to introduce a new harmful communications offence in England and Wales, making it a crime punishable by up to two years in jail to post a message online (or send one in the post) with the intention of causing “psychological harm amounting to at least serious distress”, have also been scrapped.
-That was something we’d been campaigning against as well.
+Another improvement to the Bill is that plans to introduce a new harmful communications offence in England and Wales, making it a crime punishable by up to two years in jail to post a message online (or send one in the post) with the intention of causing “psychological harm amounting to at least serious distress”, have also been scrapped.
+That was also something we’d been campaigning against.

-Those are both positive changes, but there’s still a great deal in the Bill that causes us concern and we’ll be putting forward some amendments – and urging our members and supporters to write to their MPs asking them to support them – in 2023.
+Those are both positive changes, but there’s still a great deal in the Bill that causes us a great deal of concern and we’ll be putting forward some amendments – and urging our members and supporters to write to their MPs asking them to support them – in 2023.

 Non-Crime Hate Incidents

 With our help, ex-copper Harry Miller won a landmark victory in the Court of Appeal in December 2021.
-It ruled that the College of Policing’s guidance requiring the police in England and Wales to investigate reports of ‘hate incidents’ and make a record of the fact that the person-in-question had been investigated in a police database was a breach of the European Convention on Human Rights.
+It ruled that the College of Policing’s guidance requiring the police in England and Wales to investigate reports of ‘hate incidents’ and, if they concluded no crime had been committed, to make a record of the fact that the person-in-question had been investigated in a police database, was a breach of the European Convention on Human Rights.

-We thought this would mark the beginning of the end of this Orwellian practice – ‘non crimes’ being recorded against people’s names – but many police forces just carried on as if nothing had changed.
-Consequently, we helped secure an amendment to the the Police, Crime, Sentencing and Courts Act which gives the Home Secretary the option of bringing forward a statutory instrument that will introduce a Code of Practice with respect to the recording and retention of Non-Crime Hate Incidents (NCHIs), bringing the number down from hundreds of thousands to, we hope, a few hundred.
-We also encouraged any of our members who think an NCHI has been recorded against their name to contact us so we can help get it removed (and have had some success).
+We thought this would mark the beginning of the end of this Orwellian practice, but many police forces just carried on as if nothing has changed.
+Consequently, we helped secure an amendment to the the Police, Crime, Sentencing and Courts Act which grants the Home Secretary the option of bringing forward a statutory instrument that will introduce a Code of Practice with respect to the recording and retention of Non-Crime Hate Incidents (NCHIs), bringing the number down from hundreds of thousands to, we hope, a few hundred.
+We also encouraged any of our members who think an NCHI has been recorded against their name to contact us so we could help get it removed.